GadgetSeed/gadgetseed/shell/SHELL.md

 ### task top

-Continues to display the CPU utilization of the running task at one second interval.
+Continues to display the CPU usage of the running task at a one-second interval.

 ```
 PID TASK-NAME       PRI RUN-TIME(us)   %CPU